Cirrus Training

 Certificate Training

 Can you and should you train in a Cirrus for a private pilot certificate?
 Yes, most definitely.
 There are many pilots flying who obtainined the certificate in a SR20 or SR22.
 Particulary if Cirrus is an aircraft you will be flying, it makes sense to do the training in it.
+There are pilots who believe that Cirrus is too much for student pilots.
+It is not a question of the student, it is a question of a qualified instructor.
+I have trained dozens of students in SR20 and some in SR22T, they are now safe and competent pilots.

 If you already have pilot license and are looking to add instrument rating, it would be hard to find a better aircraft.
 With modern avionics, Cirrus Perspective is an ideal airplane for IFR flying.